GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 These labs were part of the degree program for Engineering Physics and Aerospace/Vehicle Engineering students at KTH (mainly undergrad level).
-Each lab was 2-3 hours and involved 3-5 students.
+Each lab took 2-3 hours and involved 3-5 students.
-My role as the lab instructor was helping the students connect the theory to reality as well as leading them to do the experiments.
+My role as the lab instructor was to help the students connect the theory to reality, as well as to make sure they were safe during the experiments!

 Fun fact: We were interviewed by the Swedish National TV during one [experiment](/images/svt_kth_lab.png)!